 Submit a proposal for a Revolving Loan

-Since part of sustainability is equity, anyone can submit a proposal for projects regarding sustainability.
-Projects will be audited and results will be posted to prove the viability and legitimacy of the fund.
+Anybody can submit a proposal for a sustainability project through SJU's green revolving loan fund.
+Projects will be audited, and the results will be posted on our website to prove the viability and legitimacy of the fund.
 A committee of faculty, staff, administration, and students govern the fund.

 Start something you are interested in

-The posibilities are endless.
+The possibilities are endless.
 We want to work with you to take your sustainable idea from concept to reality.
-Back in 2011 Stephen Johnson approached Nick Moe at the SJU Office of Sustainability and two years later the Refectory started buying lettuce grown right on campus.
-Intern Michael Lockwood wanted to cut phantom energy on campus and during the summer of 2013, the goal was set to deliver 125 phantom energy reducing powerstrips across campus.
+Back in 2011, Stephen Johnson approached Nick Moe at the SJU Office of Sustainability with his idea of building a greenhouse on campus.
+Just two years later, the Refectory started buying lettuce grown right at SJU.
+Another example of student-led initiatives was the idea of an intern in the Office of Sustainability.
+Michael Lockwood wanted to reduce phantom energy on campus.
+During the summer of 2013, 125 phantom energy-reducing powerstrips were distributed across campus.